-From Redbridge to New Planet, to Bards, to Greens, to New Grist, to Dogfish Head Tweason’ale there are numerous gluten-free beers out there.
+From Redbridge to New Planet, to Bards, to Greens, to New Grist, to Omission, to Dogfish Head Tweason’ale there are numerous gluten-free beers out there.
 Yes, I know cider is gluten-free, however this is just a listing for gluten-free beers.
 Almost all of these places have cider as well.
 Redbridge is the beer I find most readily available, however New Planet is slowly becoming readily available and rightly so, they have 4 different flavors.

 - BJ’s Brew House (Town Center) Typically Redbridge is available here